MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

-- Meros has the sketchSalt and significant in the BlockBody.

 - Meros doesn't check that BlockHeader's have valid significant fields.
 - Meros doesn't check BlockBody's have valid capacity fields.
 - Meros doesn't check that Block's Verification Packets are for unique Transactions.